isabelc/Comment-Notifier-No-Spammers/readme.txt

 == Description ==

-Very simply, let your visitors subscribe to comments.
+Very simply, this plugin adds a subscription checkbox to your WordPress comments form, to let your visitors subscribe to comments.
 They will then be notified by email when others comment on the same post.
 Works automatically upon activation, no settings required.

 This plugin focuses on a lightweight footprint.
 It simply just works upon activation.
 All settings are optional.
 For fastest pagespeed, no stylesheets or scripts are added.